 The Present – Getting Started with a Digital Showroom

 The evolution of the showroom has gone from physical to digital to virtual in the space of six years or so.
 Although the latest tech like VR will always grab the headlines it’s the technology that was being introduced in 2012 that’s now being widely adopted by brands.
 That’s where the real opportunity is right now to upgrade your customer experience.
-For example, Hugo Boss are only just rolling their showroom experience out this year.
+(Hugo Boss are only just rolling their showroom experience out during 2018!)

 As with any project, digital or analogue, it’s important to understand the purpose and the value it will add.
 Audi wanted to put their showrooms closer to their customer, Tommy Hilfiger wanted to reduce sample costs and accelerate time to market.
 Once the need has been identified the route to implementation becomes much clearer and easier and a strategy should flow from there.